victorreiscarlota/Netwatch/README.md

 NetWatch is a high-performance network traffic monitoring application developed in C++ using Boost.Asio.
 It captures and analyzes TCP and UDP packets, displaying metadata such as source/destination IPs, ports, protocols, and packet sizes.
 Designed with scalability and modularity in mind, it simulates enterprise-grade network visibility tools.

-NetWatch was developed as a proof-of-concept for SecureNet Intelligence.
+NetWatch was developed as a proof-of-concept.
 The firm needed a lightweight, portable tool to monitor internal network activity for performance analytics and early threat detection in small to medium-sized corporate networks.

 ---